 • TAAHM ...About Fungi and Being in the Dark

-NooN is collaborating with Thai sound artist Arnont Nongyao, supported by a British Council International Collaboration Grant.
-Inspired by mycelium in caves in two UNESCO Global Geoparks (UK / Thailand), the project process will uncover the rhizomatic ecological and cultural threads that connect us across the globe.
-The year long project will culminate in high quality contemporary installation and immersive performance works for public audiences, in cultural venues and cave spaces in Oct 2025.
-A digital concept album will engage large online audiences and provide legacy project documentation.
+NooN’s collaboration with Thai sound artist Arnont Nongyao, was initiated through a British Council International Collaboration Grant.
+Inspired by mycelium in caves in two UNESCO Global Geoparks (UK / Thailand), the project process uncovered the rhizomatic ecological and cultural threads that connect us across the globe.
+The year long project 2024-25 culminated in high quality contemporary installation and immersive performance works for public audiences, in cultural venues and cave spaces in Oct 2025.
+A digital concept album also engaged large online audiences and provide legacy project documentation.

 • ".. it's rather curious, you know, this sort of life."
 (Alice in Wonderland)

-In which we describe a little bit about what we are up to.
+In which we describe a little bit about what we got up to.

 Arnont Nongyao and Atikom Mukdaprakorn exchange visit to the UK took place in April 2025 at Kents Cavern over 2 weeks.
 Emilio, Ric, Clare & Arnont spent time in the cave after dark, and in the dark, listening, capturing images, sounds and sensations.
 We were joined by NooN artistic collaborators: Willa Faulkner, Kelly Bryant and Donald Craigie; to experiment with elements of narrative, movement, visual imagery & projection, composition and music improvisation.
 We worked with the team at Kents Cavern to deliver a Super Sensing workshop for young people and their families, using low tech sensors (made, with the help of Arnont, by the young people) and capturing imprints from nature in clay and as rubbings.
 During this visit we also connected with many partners and creatives including: English Riveiera UNESCO Global Geopark; Wild Planet Trust; Kents Cavern; Royal Albert Memorial Museum; Exeter University Arts & Culture; Breaking Convention 2025.